 “Expansive in scope, including cases spanning millennia and traversing North, Central, and South America, this interdisciplinary collection of essays demonstrates that ceramic objects, all too often marginalized as minor arts or the fodder of stratigraphic seriation, reward close and deep study.”—Bryan R. Just, author of Dancing into Dreams: Maya Vase Painting of the Ik’ Kingdom

-This is the first volume to bring together archaeology, anthropology, and art history in the analysis of pre-Columbian pottery.
-While previous research on ceramic artifacts has been divided by these three disciplines, this volume shows how integrating these approaches provides new understandings of many different aspects of Ancient American societies.
+This is the first volume to bring together archaeology, ethnography, and art history in the analysis of pre-Columbian pottery.
+While previous research on ceramics has been divided among these three disciplines, this volume shows that integrating approaches provides new understandings of many different aspects of Ancient American societies.

 Contributors from a variety of backgrounds in these fields explore what ceramics can reveal about ancient social dynamics, trade, ritual, politics, innovation, iconography, and regional styles.
-Essays identify supernatural and humanistic beliefs through formal analysis of Lower Mississippi Valley “Great Serpent” effigy vessels and Ecuadorian depictions of the human figure.
+Essays identify supernatural and humanistic beliefs through formal analysis of Lower Mississippi Valley “great serpent” effigy vessels, costume and dress in Moche art, and Ecuadorian depictions of the human figure.
 They discuss the cultural identity conveyed by imagery such as Andean head motifs, and they analyze symmetry in designs from locations including the American Southwest.
 Chapters also take diachronic approaches—methods that track change over time—to ceramics from Mexico’s Tarascan State and the Valley of Oaxaca, as well as from Maya and Toltec societies.

 This volume provides a much-needed multidisciplinary synthesis of current scholarship on Ancient American ceramics.
-It is a model of how different research perspectives can together illuminate the relationship between these material artifacts and their broader human culture.
+It is a model of how different research perspectives can together illuminate the relationship between these material artifacts and their broader cultural contexts.